 If you come to New York City as a tourist, don’t miss Brooklyn.
 Take the RR subway to the 25th Street station, walk up the hill to Greenwood Cemetery and take the walking tour.
 When you finish, and go out the main gate, turn right and have something to eat at the Mexican restaurant, or cross the street and eat at the Polish restaurant.
 Then take the 5th Avenue bus to 60th Street and see the biggest church in Brooklyn which was founded by Irish immigrants but now has ministers for Spanish and Chinese speaking parishioners.
 Walk up to 6th Avenue and notice the minaret of a mosque a few blocks on your right.
 Continue to 8th Avenue to shop at the large number of Chinese stores.
 Don’t expect to see many signs in English.
 You should end your tour back at 5th Avenue and find a Middle Eastern restaurant between 70th Street and 90th Street.
 Catch the RR subway back to Manhattan on 4th Avenue.

 This article was posted on Monday, September 15th, 2008 at 2:15 pm and is filed under Brooklyn, Countries & Cultures, Mama Lisa, New York, Traveling, USA, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.